govdata/APyMongo/README.md

 The installation process is:

 1. Install mongodb (http://www.mongodb.org/) if you havent already.
+2. Install Tornado (www.tornadoweb.org) if you havent already.
+(NB:  You MUST be using a recent pull from the tornado github repo.
+APyMongo depends on a recent bugfix in the tornado.iostream module.)
-2. Pull the APyMongo repo
+3. Pull the APyMongo repo
-3. Run "python setup.py install" in the APyMongo directory.
+4. Run "python setup.py install" in the APyMongo directory.

 Examples